bcgov/greenlight/docker/README.md

 ## Quick Start Guide

-For basic instructions on running a full local demo of the VON Network with dFlow, see the [Quick Start Guide](VONNetworkQuickStartGuide.md).
+For basic instructions on running a full local demo of the VON Network with GreenLight, see the [Quick Start Guide](VONQuickStartGuide.md).

 ## Management Script